 "The misrepresentation of the defendants was intentional, fraudulent, or so grossly negligent as to be tantamount to fraud," the lawsuit reads.

 The school once boasted it would have students starting classes this fall and build a campus on land leased from the city, just east of Helen Ellis Memorial Hospital.

 But other than its rented offices on Huey Avenue, nothing has materialized because the school has been unable to find a lender.

 Perrin has said the school needs between $13-million and $16.5-million to build its campus, operate the first two years and pay off about $2-million in debt.

-Less than a week ago, Perrin said he was hopeful a lender could be found this summer so classes could start in the fall of next year.
+About a week ago, Perrin said he was hopeful a lender could be found this summer so classes could start in the fall of next year.